The Amazon can have a mysterious nature for first-time visitors.

 Countries in the Amazon Rainforest

-The most biodiverse area of rainforest is consistently found on the western side, such as the rainforest of Ecuador, Peru, and western Brazil.
-The protected areas in Peru and Ecuador especially continually set records for species diversity.
-The reason for this is thought to be the closeness to the Andes mountains and the refuges that remained forested during the last ice age.
+The protected areas in Peru and Ecuador especially set records for species diversity.
+The reason for this is thought to be the closeness to the Andes mountains.
+Another theory is that these were the refuges that remained forested during the last ice age.

 The tributaries that start on the Andes trickle down to form the Amazon River.
-These tributaries provide nutrients and water to a tropical forest that covers 40% of the South American continent.
+These tributaries provide nutrients and water to feed this incredible tropical forest.

 Amazon Gateway Towns

-The gateways where you enter the Amazon are the base cities such as Iquitos, Puerto Maldonado, or Manaus inside the rainforest where you will arrive to begin your tour.
-The main gateways have the most options for Amazon tours, cruises, and lodges.
+The gateways where you enter the Amazon are towns and cities within the rainforest.
+A few main gateways are Iquitos, Puerto Maldonado and Manaus.
+These are inside the rainforest where you will arrive to begin your tour.
+They have the most options for higher quality Amazon tours, cruises and lodges.

-These cities were often the areas that were grown to prosperity during the rubber boom when the rise of the bicycle and automobile caused a demand for rubber.
-The rubber at this time was sourced naturally from the Hevea brasiliensis rubber trees that grow naturally in the rainforest.
+The gateway cities were grown in size during the rubber boom.
+This is a period when the rise of the bicycle and automobile caused a massive demand for rubber.
+The rubber was sourced naturally from the Hevea brasiliensis rubber trees found in Amazonia.

-Note that the general rule for rainforest gateways is that the larger the city, the farther you have to travel away from the city to enter less disturbed rainforest.
+The general rule for rainforest gateways is that the larger the town or city, the farther you have to travel from the gateway to find less disturbed rainforest.

 Manaus in Brazil is the largest city in the Amazon Rainforest.
 This is another choice for visitors interested in an Amazon cruise.
-However, to access some more pristine rainforest with a higher number of animals and plants, you can also visit from the southern Brazilian city of Alta Floresta or Tefe for some more pristine central rainforest.
+You can also visit from the southern Brazilian city of Alta Floresta or Tefe for wildlife-rich central rainforest.